-[note added by WSF Kidd] - see the footnotes for these places in the placenames appendix; all three have uncertainties in their identification.
+#[note added by WSF Kidd] - see the footnotes for these places in the placenames appendix; all three have uncertainties in their identification.
+Dysart parish covers most of the townlands of Coan East and West.

+John

+Thomas

+Andrew

+George

-John Thomas Andrew George Mary (Mrs Leeson) Jane (Mrs Skirley) Betsy (Mrs Mills) Sarah (Mrs Gilfoyle)
+Mary (Mrs Leeson)

+Jane (Mrs Skirley)

+Betsy (Mrs Mills)

+Sarah (Mrs Gilfoyle)